shoprunback/documentation/source/includes/php/authentication.md

 # Authentication

-To use the API, you will need to be authenticated, which can be done with the RestClient.
+To use the API, you must be authenticated, which can be done with the class RestClient.

 ```php
 <?php